 Advantages of Vacuum Induction Melting

-There are several reasons to opt for this method instead of another more conventional one.
+There are several reasons to opt for vacuum casting instead of another more conventional method.
 Apart from allowing us to melt metals with an affinity for oxygen and nitrogen, it also:

 - Ensures the homogenisation of the melt

 - Offers reliability and repeatability

 - Is easy to operate